Historic Designation and Zoning

 ON THIS PAGE

-Check out our new brochure, Designation of Historic Landmarks and Historic Districts (pdf), a concise summary of Round Rock’s historic designation programs and the implications of designation for property owners.
+Our newly updated brochure, Historic Landmarks and Historic Districts (pdf), offers a concise summary of Round Rock’s historic designation programs and the implications of designation for property owners.

 Why designate a historic property?